anirudt/battery-monitor/README.md

 #What?
 A voice automated battery monitor for your Linux system.

+#Features
+- Intimates you to plug in your charger when the battery goes below 20% [tweakable].
+- Intimates you to unplug your charger once the charge hits 100%.

 #Requirements
 - espeak, a voice system of configurable languages and voices.
 - Python27